Blog – Posted on Monday, Jun 01

 David Crystal’s How Language Works is a detailed, all-encompassing book addressing the many questions that arise when you start to really think about the processes of using language.
 In learning more about language, you’ll also learn more about yourself, your idiolect, and your unconscious linguistic influences.

-44. Political Order and Political Decay: From the Industrial Revolution to the Present Day by Francis Fukuyama
+44. Political Order and Political Decay by Francis Fukuyama

 In Political Order and Political Decay, political scientist Francis Fukuyama (famous for his 1992 book The End of History and the Last Man) explores the historical development of political institutions in various countries.
 In this insightful book, Fukuyama asks important questions about corruption and its eradication — and what it might take to run a well-functioning state in the present day.